thisismydemo/thisismydemo.github.io/content/post/2023-10-13-azure-stack-hci---everything-i-know-series.md

 * Azure Virtual Desktop on Azure Stack HCI
 * Application Services on Azure Stack HCI
 * Use cases and more...

+Or and one more subject that may be in this series or it's own.
+My learning of how to automate as much of this as possible using Terraform.
+Which I have never used but now need to learn.

 To start this series I will give you a bit of history about my experience with this product, what Azure Stack HCI is and is not, when you should or need to use Azure Stack HCI, and more.